 Contrary, the owner may not be able to fulfill the administrative duty as he/she is too busy for the business.

-I believe that the business owner should opt the better business environment in which the owner can concentrate to the business.
+I believe that the business owner should opt for a better business environment in which the owner can concentrate on the business.

-Even if you are going to hire external advisers to have them to proceed the internal matters, you have to sort out necessary information and provide it to them.
-Otherwise the external parties cannot work on your company’s internal matters.
+Even if you are going to hire external advisers to have them proceed with the internal matters, you have to sort out the necessary information and provide it to them.
+Otherwise, the external parties cannot work on your company’s internal matters.

 But, if just yourself is going to do business, your company may not be able to maintain its credit without your personal “keep-well” agreement.

-And if the company gets into problem, you may not be exempted from the company’s liability from business moral perspective despite you are protected by limited liability system.
+And if the company gets into a problem, you may not be exempted from the company’s liability from a business moral perspective despite you are protected by a limited liability system.

-You would better to think again if a Personal Company is really essential for your business.
+You would better think again if a Personal Company is really essential for your business.